sk-maurya0908/profiler_base/README.md

 # Profiler_base
-An automated resume generator that outputs into the IIT Bombay resume format.
+An automated resume generator that creates resume of IIT Bombay format as a pdf file.

 ## Setting the `postgresql`
 ### Installation